 Merck was founded as a family-owned business in 1668.
 Operating as MilliporeSigma in the US and Canada, the company’s life sciences division, includes 65 manufacturing sites worldwide.

-The life sciences division provides products and services based on three business areas, including process solutions, research solutions and applied solutions.
-The combined portfolio of the division includes more than 300,000 products.
+The life sciences division provides products and services based on process solutions, research solutions and applied solutions.
+The combined portfolio includes more than 300,000 products.

 Some of the process solutions provided by the division include single-use manufacturing, pharmaceutical raw materials and engineering and validation services.
 Research solutions include bioscience reagents, specialty chemicals and lab separation tools.
 Applied solutions include lab water systems, critical raw materials, analytical reagents and point-of-use devices.